k0sproject/k0s/docs/airgap-install.md

 # Airgap install

 In this tutorial we are going to cover k0s deployment in the environment with restricted internet access.
-As usually in the k0sproject we aim to give you the best user experience with the least possible amount of frictions.
+As usually in the k0sproject we aim to give you the best user experience with the least possible amount of friction.

-## Prerequisites
-No specific prerequisites are required.

-### Prerequisites for exporting images bundle from running cluster
+## Prerequisites for exporting images bundle from running cluster

 Working cluster with at least one controller (this cluster will be used to build images bundle).
 Please, refer to the [getting started guide](install.md).